sr320/course-fish546-2016/00-Notes/Tutorials/Gitting-started-with-windows.md

 #Setting up Bioinformatic Environment in Windows

-I installed Windows 7 (64-bit) to mimic CICSE environment for teaching.
-I will attempt to set up environment in a way that will work for the course.
+I installed Windows 7 (64-bit) to mimic this  environment for teaching.

 ##Git for Windows
 Based on Software Carpentry recommendations will ...